Marrimamatham/DS-TASK-2-PRODIGY/README.md

 # DS-TAPRODIGY INFOTECH DATASCIENCE INTERNSHIP TASK 2

 Welcome to my submission for Task 2 of the Data Science Internship at Prodigy Infotech.
-In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution DATASET:
+In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualizatiOn to represent the distribution DATASET:

 The dataset used for this task is https://www.kaggle.com/c/titanic/data